StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     Authenticates users using an LDAP server or an AD service, such as Microsoft Active Directory or OpenLDAP.
 This allows integration with existing enterprise directories for centralized user management.

-    For more information, see the [Configure an Active Directory Authentication Provider](ad.md) and [Configure an LDAP Authentication Provider](ldap.md) topics.
+    For more information, see [Configure an Active Directory Authentication Provider](ad.md) and [Configure an LDAP Authentication Provider](ldap.md).

     **- OAuth 2.0 authentication (deprecated)**